Gabilopez1/Project-3-Capstone-/starter_file/README.md

 ## Dataset

 ### Overview
-The dataset that I am using is collection variants of the Portuguese "Vinho Verde" red  wine.
+The dataset that I am using is collection of variants of the Portuguese "Vinho Verde" red  wine.
 The dataset can be found on UC Irvine Machine Learning Repository on the following address https://archive.ics.uci.edu/ml/machine-learning-databases/wine-quality/winequality-red.csv .
 This Dataset contain  physicochemical (inputs) and sensory (the output) variables.

 ### Task
 The inputs include objective tests (e.g. PH values) and the output is based on sensory data (median of at least 3 evaluations made by wine experts).
 Each expert graded the wine quality between 0 (very bad) and 10 (very excellent).
 The objetive is able to  detect what are the characteristics that make a good or bad wine.

 ### Access
 *TODO*: Explain how you are accessing the data in your workspace.
+For  Automated ML  I first upload the csv file with the Visual Studio with the Dataset and assigned it a key, then with the code of the Jupiter notebook (ws.datasets.keys()) I  load the dataset from the Workspace that match the key that I previous choose.

+For customized Hyperparameter with the Hyperdrive I use Dataset.Tabular.from_delimited_files() on  the python file Train.py, this last one is called on the Script Run Configuration on the Jupyter Notebook for the Hiperdrive.

+# NOTE: update the key to match the dataset name

 ## Automated ML
 *TODO*: Give an overview of the `automl` settings and configuration you used for this experiment